luzeal/publications/virtualization.md

 ---

-## Use cases #4
+## Use case #4

 * **Define everything in code**
   * A virtual machine is more flexible than a silicon-based computer, as it is made out of code
-  * Just as with other software, your imagination becomes the only limit, not the expensive hardware you may or may not possess.
+  * Just as with other software, your imagination is the only limit, not the expensive hardware you may or may not possess.

 ---

-*Do you need a new graphics card for your virtual machine?
-Here is one for you.*
+*Need a new graphics card for your virtual machine?
+Here is one for you*

 ```
 <devices>